 INI Syntax Highlighting for Blue

-Place brackets [ ] around the text you want highlighted blue.
+Place brackets [ ] around the text you want to be highlighted blue.

 ```ini